{-# OPTIONS --cubical-compatible #-}

 This definition does not account for the possibility of

-xs evolving to better approximations.
-The following
+xs evolving to better approximations: Even if

-actually adopted definition fixes this issue:
+The following definition, actually adopted in practice, fixes this issue:

 _⇒_ : (L → Set) → (L → Set) → (L → Set) P ⇒ Q = λ xs → ((ys : L) → P (xs ++ ys) → Q (xs ++ ys))